edgedb/edgedb/docs/reference/protocol/index.rst

 .. _ref_protocol_connecting:

 Connecting to EdgeDB
 ====================

 The EdgeDB binary protocol has two modes of operation: sockets and HTTP tunnelling.
 When connecting to EdgeDB, the client can specify an accepted `ALPN Protocol`_ to use.
 If the client does not specify an ALPN protocol, HTTP tunnelling is assumed.

 Sockets
 -------

 When using the ``edgedb-binary`` ALPN protocol, the client and server communicate over a raw TCP/IP socket, following the :ref:`message format
 <ref_message_format>` and :ref:`message flow <ref_message_flow>` described
 below.

+.. _ref_http_tunnelling:

 HTTP Tunnelling
 ---------------